Simulating the deposition of angular momentum by jets in common envelope evolution: The numerical setup

 In each cycle and for each computational cell inside the jet-injection cylinder we first change the velocity due to the momentum that we add.
 The momentum we add in each cycle is $\Delta p_{\rm c}= f_{\rm V,c} \dot P_{\rm 2j} \Delta t$, where $f_{\rm V,c}$ the fraction of the volume which the cell occupies in the cylindrical jet injection region, $\dot P_{\rm 2j}$ was defined above, and $\Delta t$ is the timestep.
 The new velocity is then computed due to the effect of this addition of momentum.
 Secondly, we compute the new total energy, i.e., kinetic energy plus internal energy, neglecting gravitational energy which is irrelevant here since it is not changed during the jet insertion in each cell.
 The new total energy is $E_{\rm new,c}=E_{\rm old,c}+f_{\rm V,c} \dot E_{\rm 2j} \Delta t$ , where $E_{\rm old,c}$ is the old total energy in the cell.
 Note that the new kinetic energy in the cell is already known from the new velocity computed above.
 The third and final step is setting the new internal energy to satisfy energy conservation, i.e., the new internal energy is determined by requiring that the new total energy in the cell be $E_{\rm new,c}$.
 Due to numerical errors, the new internal energy might turn out to be negative in specific grid cells, and we fix these rare cases by setting the new internal energy to some small positive value; in our case we take $10^{-3}$ of the cell energy addition.
+Negative internal energy occurred only in a very small number of cases and the negative internal energy was close to zero.
+Therefore, this numerical fixing procedure does not affect the global flow and results.
 Except for these rare case, this scheme conserves mass, momentum, and energy.

 Our simulations are performed on a cubic Cartesian computational grid with a side of $L_{\rm G} = 5 \times 10^{14} \cm$.
+We set outflow conditions on all boundary surfaces of the 3D grid.
 Adaptive mesh refinement (AMR) is employed with a refinement criterion of a modified L\"ohner error estimator (with default parameters) on the $z$-component of the velocity.
 The gas in the whole computational domain is an ideal gas with an adiabatic index of $\gamma=5/3$ including radiation pressure.
 The centre of the RSG is fixed at the origin.
 The smallest cell size in the simulation is $L_{\rm G}/128 = 3.90625 \times 10^{12} \cm$.